 - 1. Spirit Wear Day: The purpose of this dress down privilege is to promote a school sponsored House, club, team, or event.
-Students who earn a "Spirit Wear Day" coupon may wear any ACA-sponsored club or House T-shirt (long enough to tuck into jeans) with clean, well-fitting blue jeans (relaxed fit, seam should be easily folded denim, plain, neat, and in good repair) or uniform shorts and athletic shoes.
-No cargo pants, sag style, low riders, skin tight, skinny leg, spandex, pixie/ankle cut, jeggings, bell bottoms or frayed, torn (no holes) or embroidered jeans allowed.
-House Wear follows same rules except that a house shirt is the only shirt allowed to be worn on that day. - 2.
-Costumes or dress up: Any costumes or dress up for special events must adhere to the spirit of the dress code. - 3.
+Students who earn a "Spirit Wear Day" coupon may wear any ACA-sponsored club or House T-shirt (long enough to tuck into jeans) with clean, well-fitting blue jeans (relaxed fit, not overly form fitting, plain, neat, and in good repair) or uniform shorts and athletic shoes.
+No cargo pants, whitewash or excessive fading, skin tight, or frayed, torn (no holes), embroidered jeans or capris allowed.
+House Wear follows the same rules except that a house shirt is the only shirt allowed to be worn on that day and it must match the student's House. - 2.
+Athletic/ Super Spirit Wear: Follow spirit of the dress code.
+Shorts may not come above mid thigh (fingertip length), no tight tops, low necklines, bare midriffs or backs.
+Leggings may be worn under shorts that are just shy of fingertip length, but may not be worn alone.
+Bandanas and some other head coverings are allowed.
+No obscene logos, patterns, or images. - 3.
+Costumes or dress up: Any costumes or dress up for special events must adhere to the spirit of the dress code. - 4.
 Work days: Students asked to spend a day working on projects involving painting, construction, etc. may wear "work clothes".
-The spirit of the dress code must be followed. - 4.
-Winter Court - Girls- Dress must be tea length, sweetheart or straight neckline preferred, no plunging necklines, may not be overtly form fitting, back of the dress may not go below the bottom of the shoulder blades - Guys- Suit and tie or tux: Must wear a sport coat or blazer jacket, dress shirt and tie, dress pants, dress shoes.
+The spirit of the dress code must be followed. - 5.
+Winter Court - Girls- Dress must be at least tea length, sweetheart or straight neckline preferred, no plunging necklines, may not be overtly form fitting, any slit must not fall any higher than the top of the knee, the dress must be opaque, back of the dress must fall close to the shoulder blades.
+Dress shoes required (No athletic shoes).
+A photo from the front, side, and back, including shoes, must be submitted for pre approval to the female house sponsors.
+Final dress code check will be administered at the door for admittance - Guys- Tuxedo, Suits or Coat & Dress Slacks must be worn with dress shirt and tie.
+Dress shoes.
+No athletic wear or athletic shoes.
+A photo of the front and back, head to shoe, must be submitted for pre approval to the male House sponsors.
+Final dress code check will be administered at the door. - As a Christian school we have high standards and ask you to partner with us in upholding them.